maiyahershey/technicalwritingresources/docs.md

-This documentation describes the advantages of some inspiring GitHub Accounts It is absolutely a  subjective exercise
+This documentation describes the advantages of some inspiring GitHub Accounts

+It is absolutely an subjective exercise